At a glance

-- Kaiser Permanente offers Medicare Advantage plans, and a supplement Advantage Plus plan that includes dental, vision, and hearing benefits.
+- Kaiser Permanente offers Medicare Advantage plans and a supplement Advantage Plus plan that includes dental, vision, and hearing benefits.

-Kaiser Medicare Advantage HMO Plans
+Kaiser HMO plans

-Kaiser Medicare Advantage PPO Plans
+Kaiser PPO plans

 A PPO plan is different from an HMO in that you do not need a referral to see a specialist.
 However, Kaiser’s plan will likely require pre-certification before you have a scheduled outpatient surgery, radiology procedure, or complex lab work.